jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 >   political life while technically adhering to the *Fifteenth
 >   Amendment*
 > - These provisions included:
->   - a sharp increase in the *residency* requirement (“the negro is … a
+>   - a sharp increase in the *residency* requirement (“the negro is…a
 >     nomadic tribe,” opined the state’s attorney general)
 >   - the institution of a two-dollar *poll tax*
 >   - the imposition of a *literacy test* that required potential voters